Shannon-Goddard/Goddard_Shannon_Cryptocurrencies/README.md

 **Data processing** involves organizing the data by formatting, cleaning, and sampling it.

 **Data transformation** entails transforming our data into a simpler format for storage and future use, such as a CSV, spreadsheet, or database file.

+Once our data is cleaned and processed, we would export the final version of the data as a CSV file for future analysis.

 ### **Cluster data using the K-means algorithm.**
 ### **Determine the best amount of centroids for K-means using the elbow curve.**